pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-Why Visit Wat Yansangwararam Pattaya?
+Why Visit Wat Yansangwararam Pattaya in 2026?

 The visit to Wat Yansangwararam Pattaya is a chance to relax and enjoy Thailand differently, not related to nightlife and water sports.
 This is a royal complex of temples that is surrounded by serene environments, perfect gardens and spirituality.